kmayerb/tcrdist2/docs/ex1.rst

 **tcrdist2 provides flexible distance measures for comparing T cell receptors across complementarity determining regions (CDRs)**

 The following short examples use the :py:class:`TCRrep` class and :py:meth:`tcrdist2` method, which is appropriate for small and medium-sized datasets of 10-10,000 TCR clones.
-The data used in these examples can be downloaded here: `dash.csv <https://raw.githubusercontent.com/kmayerb/tcrdist2/API2/tcrdist/test_files_compact/dash.csv>`_ (375KB). :py:meth:`tcrdist2` automates some step that can be seen in the longer examples.
+The data used in these examples can be downloaded here: `dash.csv <https://raw.githubusercontent.com/kmayerb/tcrdist2/API2/tcrdist/test_files_compact/dash.csv>`_ (375KB).
+The :py:meth:`tcrdist2` method automates some steps that can be seen in the longer examples.

 TCR Distances